 However, I still prefer to add real food containing fresh vitamins that have not been destroyed by processing.

 That's what they are taught in veterinary school.
 Sales of prescription diets make up a good percentage of clinic income.
-Veterinarians are not taught how to formulate complete homemade diets and are afraid to comment on diets owners prepare at home, other than to denounce them.
+Veterinarians are not taught how to formulate complete homemade diets and are afraid to comment on diets that owners prepare at home, other than to denounce them.

 Veterinary conferences are highly subsidized by large pet food companies.
 Veterinarians succumb to the same advertising that is shown to pet food consumers and they believe it all.